 Call Date: 2001

-To contact or instruct Dirk Van Heck, please call 020 3034 0077 and ask for his clerk or e-mail firstname.lastname@example.org
+To contact or instruct Barristers, please call 020 3034 0077 and ask for his clerk or e-mail firstname.lastname@example.org

 Dirk is an experienced lawyer who can carry out all the functions of solicitor as well as barrister (having a litigation extension to his practicing certificate), and regularly runs disputes from their inception to their conclusion.
-He previously worked in full time employment for a law firm overseas and currently undertakes consultancy work for an international law firm in the City, in addition to his independent practice as a barrister.
+He previously worked in full time employment for a law firm overseas and currently undertakes consultancy work for an international law firm in the City, in addition to his independent practice as a barrister (direct access barristers).

 Throughout his career, Dirk has been required to turn his hand to a variety of different areas, which has led to his having exceptionally broad experience and knowledge of the law.

 In addition to his core areas of practice, namely the full range of commercial and chancery, he has significant experience of employment and planning law (including a reported case in each of those areas), personal injury, defamation and matrimonial law.
 He also has particular expertise in the law of the British Virgin Islands, having practised in that jurisdiction for 3 years, and has undertaken work of an offshore/international flavour ever since.